therealharpaljadeja/zksync-web-era-docs/docs/reference/concepts/account-abstraction.md

 ### The deployment process

 The process of deploying account logic is very similar to the one of deploying a smart contract.
-In order to protect smart contracts that do not want to be treated as an account, a different method of the deployer system contract should be used to do it.
+In order to protect smart contracts that do not want to be treated as a contract, a different method of the deployer system contract should be used to do it.
 Instead of using `create`/`create2`, you should use the `createAccount`/`create2Account` methods of the deployer system contract.

 Here is an example of how to deploy account logic using the `zksync-web3` SDK: